 To operate a marine fish farm site, provincial and/or federal authorisations are required.
 In Newfoundland and New Brunswick, the Provincial government is the primary regulator and leasing authority.
-The Province regulates the activity and operations of aquaculture and issues the Aquaculture Licence and Crown Land lease where fish farms are located.
-In British Columbia both Federal and Provincial authorisations are required.
-The Federal Government regulates the activity and operations of aquaculture while the Provincial Government administers the Crown lands where fish farms are located.
-Individual site tenures have a specific timeline, varying between the different geographical areas and the provincial policy.
-In British Columbia, the timeline typically ranges from five to twenty years.
-In Newfoundland, the Crown Land Lease for the site is issued for 50 years and the aquaculture Licence is issued for 6 years.
+The Province regulates the activity and operations of aquaculture and issues the Aquaculture License and Crown Land lease where fish farms are located.
+In Newfoundland, the Crown Land Lease for the site is issued for 50 years and the aquaculture License is issued for 6 years.
 In New Brunswick, individual sites are typically granted for 20 years.
-All Commercial Aquaculture Licences are renewable but may be lost or suspended for non-compliance issues and non-payment of fees.
+All Commercial Aquaculture Licenses are renewable but may be lost or suspended for non-compliance issues and non-payment of fees.